 Also coming through with clutch hits for the Phillies were Caleb Martin (2-for-3) and Zack Doherty (2-for-3).
 Dell'Aquila helped his own cause with two knocks.

-Page 3 of 4 - Steve Soden took the hill for Wayne Bank and absorbed the hard-luck loss.
+Steve Soden took the hill for Wayne Bank and absorbed the hard-luck loss.
 He pitched five innings and fanned nine before yielding to the bullpen.

 Jimmy Rodda worked the final two frames and struck out two.